-Why choose Cape Verde as the ultimate destination for a yacht charter?
+Why choose Cape Verde as the ultimate destination for a sailboat charter?

 How to get to Cape Verde?

-What are the popular destinations and routes for yacht charter in Cape Verde?
+What are the popular destinations and routes for sailboat charter in Cape Verde?

-What is the best time to charter a yacht in Cape Verde?
+What is the best time to charter a sailboat in Cape Verde?

 How is the weather and sailing conditions in Cape Verde?